Advait-M/shipit-squirrels/README.md

 # Ship It Squirrels :shipit:

-Inspired from GitHub Developers' original Hubot shipit squirrels, these are futuristic shipit squirrels for developers!
+Inspired from the GitHub Developers' original Hubot shipit squirrels, these are futuristic shipit squirrels for developers!
 These squirrels are AI-generated, credits go to OpenAI's DALLE-3 model.
 Check them out below! 😄

 For further context see [What is the significance of the GitHub Ship It Squirrel?](https://www.quora.com/On-GitHub-what-is-the-significance-of-the-Ship-It-squirrel).
 Some of the original Hubot squirrels are in this [commit](https://github.com/github/hubot-scripts/commit/247310f83e8f0a33230c4a2ceb5e68ca86006e18).